Afrikaans literature: Post-apartheid

 Ever since free elections toppled the National Party and ended Apartheid in 1994, the status of Afrikaans within South Africa has been much reduced.
 Afrikaans went from having equal status with English to being just one of 11 official languages, leading to a renewed dominance of English in the public sphere.
 Attempts to reverse the marginalisation of Afrikaans have been described as a third Afrikaans language movement.

 At the same time, however, the Afrikaans language poets, writers, and intellectuals who were part of the opposition to National Party rule have gained worldwide attention and admiration.
 In particular, Afrikaans poet Ingrid Jonker was singled out for praise by Nelson Mandela, who recited an English translation of one of her poems aloud during his first address to the South African Parliament as president in 1994.
 Ingrid Jonker has since been portrayed on the big screen by Carice Van Houten in the 2011 biographical film Black Butterflies.

 Furthermore, following both his release from imprisonment and the end of Apartheid, Breyten Breytenbach has become overwhelmingly seen as the Poet Laureate among speakers and readers of the Afrikaans language.
 As part of an effort to overcome the traditional hostility of Afrikaans speakers to the Catholic Church in South Africa, between 1981 and 2014, Franciscan Friar Bonaventure Hinwood published 8 collections of poetry in Afrikaans, as well as his translations of the Catechism of the Catholic Church, the Book of Psalms, and other religious texts, as his own contribution to Afrikaans literature.

 Notable authors

-Notable authors writing or who wrote in Afrikaans include André Brink and Breyten Breytenbach, Reza de Wet, Etienne Leroux, Jan Rabie, Ingrid Jonker, Adam Small, Bartho Smit, and Chris Barnard.
+Notable authors writing or who wrote in Afrikaans include Jochem van Bruggen, André Brink, Breyten Breytenbach, Reza de Wet, Etienne Leroux, Jan Rabie, Ingrid Jonker, Adam Small, F. A. Venter, Bartho Smit, and Chris Barnard.
 E.K.M.
 Dido was the first black author to publish a novel in Afrikaans.

 The Hertzog Prize is the highest award for South African literature generally, as well as for literature written in Afrikaans.